Akay999/Medium-clone/README.md

 # Medium-clone
-This is the clone of famous site medium
+This is the clone of famous site medium which is a blog posting app.